Information about parking on campus can be found below. Please direct all transport queries to firstname.lastname@example.org

 Public Parking on Campus

-The general public will continue to be allowed access to University car parks between 4.30pm and 3am Monday to Friday and 6am to 3am at weekends.
-There will now be a charge for the general public parking on the Brayford campus and this will be levied via pay and display parking meters in the Boulevard car park.
+The general public can access University car parks between 16:30 and 03:00 Monday to Friday and 06:00 to 03:00 at weekends.
+There will is a charge for the general public parking on the Brayford campus and this is levied via pay and display parking meters in the Boulevard car park.

 EV Charging Points

 The new EV charging points are provided in conjunction with POD Point.
 Staff and students wishing to charge their vehicle will need to have the POD Point App on their mobile device, with an account set up using their University email address.
 PodPoint users will also need to provide their own charging cable.
 More information on how to use the points can be found on the POD Point website.
 Please remember that you will need to display a valid parking permit while using the spaces.
-Student permits are valid after 1630hrs on weekdays and at weekends, and pay and display tickets after 1630hrs on weekdays and at weekends.
+Student permits and pay and display tickets are only valid after 16:30 on weekdays and at weekends.